ocaml-gospel/gospel/docs/docs/language/type-specifications.md

 ## Invariants

-Type annotations may also contain invariants that hold at every entry and exit point of every fonction that manipulates their values.
+Type annotations may also contain invariants that hold at every entry and exit point of every function that manipulates their values.
 Formulae expressing these properties may be added after the `invariant` keyword:

 ```ocaml {4}